Getting Started with FDCAN Normal Mode on STM32

 These 11 words will be needed by the FDCAN1 to work properly, so the offset for the FDCAN2 is set to 11.
 The rest of the RAM is available to the FDCAN2, though it will also use 11 words.

-The Filter configuration for the FDCAN1 is shown below
+Filter configuration for FDCAN1

 FDCAN_FilterTypeDef sFilterConfig;